d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 when one function is "flipped" and shifted by $\mathbf{x}$.
 Whenever we have discrete objects, the integral turns into a sum.
-For instance, for vectors from the set of square summable infinite dimensional vectors with index running over $\mathbb{Z}$ we obtain the following definition:
+For instance, for vectors from the set of square-summable infinite-dimensional vectors with index running over $\mathbb{Z}$ we obtain the following definition:

 $$(f * g)(i) = \sum_a f(a) g(i-a).$$